 Global - OCCRP

-Technical team members include Matteo Azzi and Giorgio Uboldi (calib.ro), interactive visualization.
-OCCRP contributors include: web production, Adem Kuric and Aleksandar Todorovic; data analysis, Stella Roque and Friedrich Lindenberg; and graphic design, Edin Pasovic.
+Technical team members include Calib.ro, interactive visualization.
+OCCRP contributors include: Adem Kuric and Aleksandar Todorovic, web production; Stella Roque and Friedrich Lindenberg, data analysis; and Edin Pasovic, graphic design.
 Investigative Dashboard Researchers for OCCRP include Lejla Camdzic, Dragana Peco, and Lejla Sarcevic.
 Editors for OCCRP are Rosemary Armao, Ilya Lozovsky, Jody McPhillips and Drew Sullivan.